bpftrace/bpftrace/docs/embedded_builds.md

 bpftrace is built against the glibc from Ubuntu bionic (18.04), which provides 2.27.

+## bionic libc (Android)

+Bionic libc is a mix of gnu and BSD, and available for the Android platform of Linux.

+Using the android NDK, bpftrace can link against bionic libc by cross-compiling all dependencies using Clang, which is the toolchain used by the Android NDK.

 ## musl (not yet supported)

 The original static build of bpftrace built against musl statically, but there is no reason why it could not link against musl dynamically.

-## bionic (android - not yet supported)

-It should be possible to link to bionic libc for Android, allowing for bpftrace to run on Android systems with Kernels that support it.

 ## uclibc (not yet supported)